Frequently Asked Questions

 How long will this process take?

-The management teams of SNHH and Elliot anticipate that we can complete negotiations of a final binding agreement by this fall of 2017.
-The process of moving from a final binding definitive agreement to the combination transaction involves numerous variables, including review by regulators.
-The State regulatory process typically takes 120 days following notice that the parties have reached final agreement.
-It is our hope that the entire transaction, including obtaining all governmental approvals, would be completed by sometime during the first quarter of 2018.
+The State has 120 days following notice that the parties have reached final agreement to review the proposed transaction.
+It is our hope that the entire transaction, including obtaining all governmental approvals, would be completed sometime during the first quarter of 2018.

 How will information be shared?

-With our announcement of the Letter of Intent, we have begun a series of discussions with our valued employees, patients, providers and the public, to provide information and answer questions.
-Throughout this process, we will continue to engage in conversations with our employees and community stakeholders, whose input and ideas we value greatly, and which will be incorporated into our considerations.
-Our website will continue to be updated as discussions proceed, and will include schedules and information on meetings and open forums for the public to share comments and questions.
+With our announcement of the Letter of Intent, and now the announcement of a Combination Agreement to form SOLUTIONHEALTH, we are continuing to engage our valued employees, patients, providers and the public in discussions that provide information, answer questions, as well as invite input and ideas.
+Our website will continue to be updated as discussions continue, and will include schedules and information for meetings and open forums for the communities to share comments and questions.

 How do I comment?